 Vulnerability management is one of the most effective ways to reduce your attack surface.
 However, it needs to be done consistently.
 If you're only performing vulnerability scans periodically, it's still not difficult for opportunistic attackers to find their way in.

 Financial institutions rely on a variety of vendors, suppliers, and partners—and those relationships bring exposure to the business.

 Even if you have a strong security posture, your adversaries can simply find the weakest list in your supply chain.

 Consider the case of data and analytics company Ascention, which serves financial institutions.
-Earlier this year, a misconfigured online server exposed 24 million financial and banking documents dating back more than a decade.
+In 2019, a misconfigured online server exposed 24 million financial and banking documents dating back more than a decade.
 The leak was due to a vendor the company used.
 As a result, customers of numerous financial institutions had personally identifiable as well as financial data exposed.

 Across all sectors, Ponemon Institute found that companies share information with an average of 583 third parties, and 59 percent of those surveyed said they've experienced a breach due to a third party.
 Yet only about a third kept an inventory of their third parties and even fewer—16 percent—said they effectively mitigated the risks.

 - Establishing and verifying security posture for vendors and partners.